geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

-That's an improvement, sure, but you've extracted *half* of every variable, and used naming to constrain the other.
-Think about `@mixin subtle-shadow` in the example above: can you think of a *variable* that would replace it?
-Plenty of CSS developers have learned to lean on `@extend` in these circumstances, but the problems of that are manifold.
-IIn CSS Modules:
+This is an improvement, but we've only extracted *half* of every line.
+The fact that `$large-font-size` is for typography and `$padding-normal` is for layout is merely expressed by the name, not enforced anywhere.
+When the value of a declaration like `box-shadow` doesn't lend itself to being a variable, we have to use a `@mixin` or `@extends`.

+By using CSS Modules and composition, we end up *describing* our component in terms our reusable parts:

 ```css
 .head {